Tags

 Today’s eclipse lunation will likely have us dealing with practical issues of our own basic survival and security, something that is central to the Cancer psyche.
 Cancer, insulated by its crab shell, is perennially wanting to shore up its defenses and protect itself, and its family members, from possible hostile forces in the outer world.
 Cancer rules the home (and the womb), our personal haven and private base of operations, to which we return each day to seek solace and nourishment (Cancer also rules the food supply and eating habits).

 With the sign of Cancer also being governed by the feminine Moon, women’s issues (including women’s health), as well as issues involving the family and parenting, may figure more prominently into our lives now.
-Too, just this week, with the Sun in Cancer making an opposition to bulldozing Pluto in Capricorn (part of the grand cross), an FDA panel unanimously voted to revoke the approval of Avastin, a popular drug for breast cancer treatment (Cancer rules the breasts).
+Too, just this week, with the Sun in Cancer making an opposition to purging Pluto in Capricorn (part of the grand cross), an FDA panel unanimously voted to revoke the approval of Avastin, a popular drug for breast cancer treatment (Cancer rules the breasts).

 Pluto is also, however, not just about coping with less materially, or borrowing.
 It can also mean that we must pare down our range of activities, so that we can focus or concentrate our energies more.
 With both Pluto and Saturn, we tend to consolidate our forces.